Partial exams (KS)

 There are two ways to proceed in Ladok to add students to examination rooms:

 1. Select this when you want to be sure that all students who are to take the partial exam are in the examination room.
-The administrator adds the students manually without adding a registration period.
+The administrator adds the students manually to the activity session without adding a registration period.
 The following day, manually registered students are found in the examination room.
 It is possible to manually add the students at the date desired by the examiner after the activity opportunity and thus also the examination room has been created.

 2. Select this when you need to know how many people will participate in the partial exam.
 The administrator sets up a registration period and the students can register themselves.
 When registration closes, registered students are imported to the examination room.